ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-The AS MUST be able to tell from the client instance's request which specific ongoing request is being accessed, using a combination of the continuation URL, the provided access token, and the client instance identified by the key signature.
+The AS MUST be able to tell from the client instance's request which specific ongoing request is being accessed, using a combination of the continuation URL, the provided continuation access token, and the client instance identified by the key signature.
 If the AS cannot determine a single active grant request to map the continuation request to, the AS MUST return an error.